 The Pentland Hills Regional Park is a living, working landscape, which offers great opportunities to experience and enjoy the outdoors.
 See our Pentland Map.

 With 10,000 hectares of countryside and 100km of paths, the Regional Park is a great place to come walking, cycling, horse riding, fishing and orienteering.

 Public transport allows visitors the opportunity to start at one side of the park and finish at the other.
-The Regional Park is home to The Pentland Hills Ranger Service who are at hand to offer daily information and guidance: provide events, guided walks and biodiversity surveys and undertake school and community group visits.
+Natural Heritage Officers are on hand daily to offer information and guidance: provide events, guided walks and biodiversity surveys and undertake practical conservation tasks with voluntary and community groups.